gavento/shallow-review/docs/DATA.md

 - `404` - Page not found
 - `blocked` - Blocked access (captcha, login, etc.)
 - `other` - Other types

+**Social media inclusion criteria:**

+Social media posts (`social_media` kind) should be included ONLY when they are significant announcements:
+- ✅ Include: New agenda announcements, breakthrough discoveries, major paper releases, significant research updates
+- ❌ Exclude: Commentary, opinions, discussions, retweets, summaries of others' work

+Examples of what to include:
+- "Announcing our new research agenda on X"
+- "We've discovered Y breakthrough result"
+- "Released: new paper on Z" (if from authors)

+Examples of what to exclude:
+- "Here's my take on recent AI developments..."
+- "Thread: Why I think approach X won't work"
+- "Great paper by @someone on topic Y" (unless adding substantial new insight)

 ### Status Values